levischouten/eisenhower-matrix/README.md

 ### Bugs

-- [ ] date-picker not working in dialog on safari
+- [x] date-picker not working in dialog on safari
+- [ ] sign-up and sign-in page layout is incorrect